-The Group strives to carry out and practice acts of corporate social responsibility and actively participates in public welfare activities through a variety of actions, such as contributing money, time, products, services, influence, management knowledge and other resources.
+The Group strives to carry out and practice acts of corporate social responsibility and actively participates in public welfare activities.

 The Group understands its responsibility in supporting local communities where it operates and encourages its employees to participate in variety of volunteer services.
 Guided by the Group's ESG Policies, the Group participated in different community activities.
 The detail of the community activities is shown in the following table: